 SHMI research and development

-Following the recommendations from the national review of the Hospital Standardised Mortality Ratio (HSMR), the Department of Health and Social Care commissioned NHS Digital to produce and publish the SHMI.
+Following the recommendations from the national review of the Hospital Standardised Mortality Ratio (HSMR) in 2011, the Department of Health and Social Care commissioned NHS Digital to produce and publish the SHMI.
 As part of the review, the Department of Health and Social Care also commissioned independent statistical modelling work, which was carried out by the School of Health and Related Research (ScHARR) at the University of Sheffield and their report is available to download below.

 We welcome further comments on the SHMI, and suggestions for improvement can be sent to firstname.lastname@example.org.